huntercaron/faith/src/content/about.md

   and the influence of a collective skillset.
 Our work has appeared in numerous books and publications worldwide and has been celebrated with many international design awards.
-contact_email: info@faith.ca
+contact: info@faith.ca
-selected_press_and_publications: "Books: The Typography Idea Book, Inspiration from 50 Masters, Laurence King • Asian Pacific Design No. 12, Sandu Publishing • Tokyo Type Directors Club • Graphis Typography 3, Graphis Inc. • Directions, The Advertising & Design Club of Canada • TDC 34, The New York Type Directors Club • Asian Pacific
+press: "Books: The Typography Idea Book, Inspiration from 50 Masters, Laurence King • Asian Pacific Design No. 12, Sandu Publishing • Tokyo Type Directors Club • Graphis Typography 3, Graphis Inc. • Directions, The Advertising & Design Club of Canada • TDC 34, The New York Type Directors Club • Asian Pacific